A note on Nairn’s Common Good Assets ‘for the benefit of the citizens of the burgh’

-To help inform what happens next re parking charges on Nairn seafront, and currently proposed disposal by sale of Sandown Common Good lands( more below), we need to hear what you think as a local citizen because these assets were given to the town for your benefit.
+To help inform what happens next re parking charges on Nairn seafront, and currently proposed disposal by sale of Sandown Common Good lands( more below), Grant Street Yard and to extend the lease of the Links ‘Kiosk’ ( currently James’s Cafe) we need to hear what you think as a local citizen because these assets were given to the town for your benefit.
 You can post comments on our blog, email us, or talk directly to your community councillor or your Highland Councillor.

-The Sandown Lands -Highland Council consultation on disposal –the Nairn public says NO.
+Sandown Lands -2021 Highland Council consultation on disposal.
+Nairn public said NO

 A consultation took place in Spring 2021 on the proposed sale by Highland Council of one of Nairn’s largest Common Good assets’ Sandown Lands to the west of the town.

 A summary of public responses can be found here which includes submissions from Nairn River CC, Nairn West and Suburban CC.